 Wowza provides public Amazon Linux AMIs

-with preconfigured versions of Wowza Media Server 3.6 that are ready to launch through the EC2 Management Console.
-You must get a current Wowza Media Server AMI ID for each Wowza Media Server 3.6 for EC2 instance that you plan to use.
+with preconfigured versions of Wowza Streaming Engine that are ready to launch through the EC2 Management Console.
+You must get a current Wowza Streaming Engine AMI ID for each Wowza Streaming Engine for Amazon EC2 instance that you plan to use.

 Two collections of pre-built AMIs are listed on the Wowza Pre-Built AMIs webpage